JustNikhill/JARVIS/README.md

 #### WHAT JARVIS CAN DO?

-- He can send EMAIL by just listing your command
+- It can send EMAIL by just listening your command
-- He can give answer of any question through WIKIPEDIA
+- It can give answer of any question through WIKIPEDIA
-- He can open YOUTUBE
+- It can open YOUTUBE
-- He can open open GITHUB
+- It can open GITHUB
-- He can open STACKOVERFLOW
+- It can open STACKOVERFLOW
-- He can open MUSIC DIRECTORY OF YOUR DEVICE
+- It can open MUSIC DIRECTORY OF YOUR DEVICE
-- He can tell DATE AND TIME
+- It can tell DATE AND TIME

 ### Request